Juan Pablo Montoya: Non-racing ventures and recognition

 Montoya has been represented by the management firms CSS Stellar and William Morris Agency.
 He has been an ambassador for the Swiss watchmaker TAG Heuer, and the Miami Grand Prix.
 Montoya was made a goodwill ambassador for the United Nations (UN) in October 2001 and helped to raise funding for the World Food Programme to feed children displaced by the Colombian conflict.
 Upon becoming an UN Goodwill Ambassador, he and his wife established the non-profit Fundación Formula Sonrisas (English: Formula Smiles Foundation) in 2003 and focuses on reducing gender and social inequality by educating children living in the deprived areas of Colombia through sport and physical education.

 Montoya married law graduate Connie Freydell in Cartagena, Colombia on 26 October 2002.
 They have three children, one of them, Sebastián, is also a racing driver.
 He builds and flies radio-controlled aircraft.
 Montoya made a cameo appearance as a racing driver in the 2001 film Driven.
 He began working for Motorsport.tv as a presenter providing insight and opinions in news programmes and be part of its creative team for long-form documentaries in May 2021.
 In early November 2013, the Internal Revenue Service stated that he owed US$2.7 million in additional taxes and penalties due to disallowed deductions from 2007 and 2008.
 Montoya stated that he had earned $800,000 more than his reported income, but filed a challenge to the audit in the United States Tax Court.

-He received the Order of Boyacá and the Order of José Acevedo y Gómez in 1999; the Indianapolis 500 Rookie of the Year in 2000; the Rookie of the Year and the International Driver of the Year at the Autosport Awards in 2001 and 2003; and the Colombian Athlete of the Year in 2001; Montoya also won the Laureus World Sports Award for Breakthrough of the Year, the Ibero-American Community Trophy as the best Ibero-American athlete and the Lorenzo Bandini Trophy "in recognition of his achievements for his debut season in Formula One last year" in 2002.
+Montoya received the Order of Boyacá and the Order of José Acevedo y Gómez in 1999; the Indianapolis 500 Rookie of the Year in 2000; the Rookie of the Year and the International Driver of the Year at the Autosport Awards in 2001 and 2003; and the Colombian Athlete of the Year in 2001; Montoya also won the Laureus World Sports Award for Breakthrough of the Year, the Ibero-American Community Trophy as the best Ibero-American athlete and the Lorenzo Bandini Trophy "in recognition of his achievements for his debut season in Formula One last year" in 2002.
 He was voted the top Latin American driver at the Premios Fox Sports Awards in both 2003 and 2005.
 Montoya was inducted into the Miami Sports Hall of Champions in 2011 and the Long Beach Motorsports Walk of Fame in 2018.
 The Kartódromo Juan Pablo Montoya in Tocancipá is named after him.

+Montoya became one of the presenters on Apple TV's coverage for the 2026 Formula One World Championship season.